Depth-Based Local Center Clustering: A Framework for Handling Different Clustering Scenarios: Experiments and Evaluations

-\textit{External Metric.} To compare the performance of different clustering algorithms on the same datasets, we use the clustering error (CE) \cite[p.~2774]{elhamifar2013sparse} and adjusted Rand index (ARI) \cite{hubert1985comparing}.
+To compare the performance of different clustering algorithms on the same datasets, we use the clustering error (CE; \cite[p.~2774]{elhamifar2013sparse}), ARI and normalized mutual information (NMI; \cite{strehl2002cluster}).
 The CE simply computes the proportion of mismatched points.
 This makes CE intuitive, with a value range of $0$ (perfect match) to $1$.
 The ARI, on the other hand, measures pairwise similarity between clustering results and ground truth.
-The expected value fo the ARI under random class assignment is 0 and it takes a value $1$ under perfect agreement.
+The expected value fo the ARI under random class assignment is $0$ and it takes a value $1$ under perfect agreement.
+NMI measures the shared information between the predicted and true partitions and is normalized to $[0,1]$, with $1$ indicating perfect agreement and larger values implying better alignment.

-\textit{Methods for comparison.} We compare our approach with several representative clustering methods.
-These include the center-based algorithm K-means and its state-of-the-art variant LW-K-means; the recent advanced DPC method R-MDPC; the subspace clustering algorithm SSC; the model-based clustering algorithm GMM (GPCM family);